-“Our lab tests incoming raw materials as well as every batch and every product produced in the factory for technical analysis, taste, texture and appearance; our products are produced consistently to meet our customers’ bespoke requirements and I am responsible for overseeing the laboratory; I have to make sure this process runs smoothly and effectively.
+“Our lab tests incoming raw materials as well as every batch and every product produced in the factory for technical analysis, taste, texture and appearance.
+Our products are produced consistently to meet our customers’ bespoke requirements and I am responsible for overseeing the laboratory.
+It’s my duty to make sure this process runs smoothly and effectively.
 We also keep samples for a minimum of eighteen months for full traceability, so they have to be stored correctly and in specific batch orders.”

-Ragus’ facility, is one of the world’s most advanced sugar manufacturing sites producing hundreds of tonnes of sugars and syrups each day, what hygiene and food safety standards do you have to adhere by?
+Ragus’ facility is one of the world’s most advanced sugar manufacturing sites.
+It produces hundreds of tonnes of sugars and syrups each day!
+What hygiene and food safety standards do you have to adhere by?

-“Hygiene and food safety is a major part of my responsibilities, my teams in the factory report to me on a daily basis; our facilities must be kept to a high standard of cleanliness at all times.
-I have to inspect the factory daily and if any area has not, for any reason, been given the right attention to detail I make sure it is rectified immediately.
+“Hygiene and food safety is a major part of my responsibilities.
+Yy teams in the factory report to me on a daily basis as our facilities must be kept to a high standard of cleanliness at all times.
+I have to inspect the factory daily and if any area has not been given the right attention to detail I make sure it is rectified immediately.

 You said you were in charge of audits.
 What does this entail?

 “Yes, I am in charge of making sure we pass our own internal audits.
 I also visit suppliers, clients and other manufacturing plants we work with to run our own audits on them to ensure they meet all our requirements.
-We have recently (September 2018), had an audit from the BRC (British Retailer Consortium); this external board came into our factory and went through all of our processes to make sure our systems are adhering and working to the right BRC standards.
+September 2018 saw us have an audit from the BRC (British Retailer Consortium).
+This external board came into our factory and went through all of our processes to make sure our systems are adhering and working to the right BRC standards.

-Other examples of an audits, that we must pass, are the Organic and Fairtrade standards; our organic products must be fully compliant with organic regulations, made with raw materials grown according to organic principles and free from artificial preservatives, colours and flavours.
+Other examples of audits are the Organic and Fairtrade standards.
+Our organic products must be fully compliant with organic regulations, made with raw materials grown according to organic principles and free from artificial preservatives, colours and flavours.
 There is also the Halal Food & Kosher Certification; our food products have to be safe for specific cultural and religious dietary requirements.”

 Where does Ragus source its raw materials from?

-“Ragus produces sugars and syrups using raw/white sugar cane from numerous countries in Americas (Cuba, Argentina, Guadeloupe, Guatemala), Africa (Malawi, Mauritius, Algeria, Mozambique) and Asia (India, Dubai) to name but a few.
-We also acquire our sugar beets from UK/EU sources.
+“Ragus produces sugars and syrups using raw & white sugar cane from numerous countries in the Americas (Cuba, Argentina, Guadeloupe, Guatemala), Africa (Malawi, Mauritius, Algeria, Mozambique) and Asia (India, Dubai) to name but a few.
+We also acquire our sugar beets from UK & EU sources.
 Our raw materials are soured from certified suppliers and we build long-term relationships with our suppliers.